Recovering the homology of immersed manifolds: Topological inference with the lifted measure

-is satisfied, since $W_2\big( (i_\gamma)_* \muchecko, (i_\gamma)_* \nucheck \big) \leq (1 + \gamma c_{\ref{cor:approximation}}) r^\frac{1}{2}$ by Corollary \ref{cor:approximation}. \end{proof}
+is satisfied, since $\Wasssymbol{2}\big( (i_\gamma)_* \muchecko, (i_\gamma)_* \nucheck \big) \leq (1 + \gamma c_{\ref{Paper2:cor:approximation:index}}) r^\frac{1}{2}$ by Corollary \ref{Paper2:cor:approximation}. \end{proof}

-\begin{example} Let $\MM$ be the lemniscate of Bernoulli, as in Example \ref{ex:lemniscate_overview}.
+\begin{example} Let $\MM$ be the lemniscate of Bernoulli, as in Example \ref{Paper2:ex:lemniscate_overview}.
 Suppose that $\mu$ is the uniform distribution on $\MM$, and $\nu$ is the empirical measure on a 500-sample of $\MM$.
-We choose the parameters $\gamma=2$, $r=0{,}03$ and $m=0{,}01$.
+We choose the parameters $\gamma=2$, $r=0{.}03$ and $m=0{.}01$.
 Let $\nucheck$ be the lifted measure associated to $\nu$.

-Figure \ref{fig:DTM_lemniscate} represents set the $\supp{\nucheck}$, and the values of the DTM $d_{\nucheck,m,\gamma}$ on it.
+Figure \ref{Paper2:fig:DTM_lemniscate} represents set the $\supp{\nucheck}$, and the values of the DTM $\DTM{\nucheck,m,\gamma}$ on it.
 Observe that the anomalous points, i.e., points for which the local covariance matrix is not well estimated, have large DTM values.

 \end{example}